brod2240/ufid_reader/README.md

 5. Once the Pi 4 has rebooted, the UFID Check-In System is running!

 Note: If creating your own admin website, make sure to change the base url in the validation code in the first function of ufid_reader/UFIDReader/Packages/Validation/validation.py \
-Note: When setting the mode to 1 or exam mode there is no 15 minute time buffer whereas the regular mode has it.
+Note: When setting the mode to 1 or exam mode as a parameter in the validate function, there is no 15 minute time buffer whereas the regular mode has it.

 ## Public Course API
 ### Credit: